rafael-santiago/kryptos/doc/MANUAL.md

 ### The kryptos_task_ctx struct

 The ``kryptos_task_ctx`` is responsible for storing the plaintext, ciphertext, the current used algorithm, the key parameters besides the additional parameters when necessary.
-You always use this structure to express what you want.
+You always use this structure to express what you want to do.

 There is no field called "plaintext" or "ciphertext".
 There are the fields ``in`` and ``out``.
 Then, to encrypt data the **plaintext** must be stored into ``in``.
 When decrypting the **ciphertext** also must be stored into ``in``.
 The resultant data of the two operations